-Below are brief summaries of the agenda items for the Federal Energy Regulatory Commission’s April 18, 2019 meeting, pursuant to the agenda as issued on April 11, 2019.
-Agenda items E-4 and C-4 have not been included due to omission from the agenda.
+Below are brief summaries of the agenda items for the Federal Energy Regulatory Commission's September 19, 2019 meeting, pursuant to the agenda as issued on September 13, 2019.
+Agenda items E-12, E-19, and E-24 have not been summarized due to omission from the agenda.

 In this issue…